Urinary tract infection

 Guidelines recommend using nitrofurantoin or trimethoprim-sulfamethoxazole as first-line antibiotic treatments for UTIs.
 Fluoroquinolones (such as ciprofloxacin) are now only recommended when other antibiotics are not appropriate.

 Cranberry juice appears to offer little benefit for preventing recurrent UTIs, according to a review by the Cochrane Collaboration.
 Other studies have suggested that cranberry products may be helpful by preventing harmful bacteria from attaching and sticking to urinary tract cells.

 Male Circumcision and UTIs

 Babies rarely get UTIs but when they do, these infections are much more common in boys than in girls.
-A recent policy statement from the American Academy of Pediatrics (AAP), and a review of research studies in the Journal of Urology, indicate that boys who are circumcised are far less likely to get UTIs during their first year of life than uncircumcised boys.
-While noting the many potential health benefits of male circumcision (including reduced risks for acquiring sexually transmitted diseases), the AAP recommends that the decision to circumcise should be left to parents, in consultation with their child's doctor.
+A recent policy statement from the American Academy of Pediatrics (AAP) states that boys who are circumcised are less likely to get UTIs during their first year of life than uncircumcised boys.
+While noting the potential health benefits of male circumcision (including reduced risks for acquiring sexually transmitted diseases), the AAP recommends that the decision to circumcise should be left to parents, in consultation with their child's doctor.

 A urinary tract infection (UTI) is a condition in which one or more parts of the urinary system (the kidneys, ureters, bladder, and urethra) become infected.
 UTIs are among the most common of all bacterial infections and can occur at any time of life.
 Nearly 95% of cases of UTIs are caused by bacteria that typically multiply at the opening of the urethra and travel up to the bladder.
 Much less often, bacteria spread to the kidney from the bloodstream.